georgepaul171/Research-Project/bpd/5June/results_groupprior/comparative_analysis.md

     5. ghg_per_area (0.016)
 - **Group Prior ARD:**
   - Top features:
-    1. building_age_log (0.240)
+    1. building_age_log (0.2178)
-    2. building_age_squared (0.204)
+    2. building_age_squared (0.1797)
-    3. ghg_emissions_int_log (0.093)
+    3. ghg_emissions_int_log (0.0984)
-    4. energy_star_rating_normalized (0.075)
+    4. ghg_per_area (0.0800)
-    5. ghg_per_area (0.070)
+    5. energy_star_rating_normalized (0.0781)

 **Interpretation:**
-- The group prior model achieves a more balanced distribution of feature importance across different feature types.
+- The group prior model achieves a more balanced distribution of feature importance, with building age features (both log and squared) being the most influential.
-- Building age features (both log and squared) are the most important, followed by GHG emissions and energy star rating.
+- GHG emissions and energy metrics show increased importance compared to the adaptive prior model, reflecting their significant role in energy performance prediction.
-- The model successfully reduces the dominance of floor area features seen in the adaptive prior ARD model.
+- The model successfully reduces the dominance of floor area features seen in the adaptive prior ARD model, leading to a more interpretable feature importance distribution.
-- The importance distribution better reflects the complex nature of building energy performance.
+- The importance distribution better reflects the complex nature of building energy performance, with a more even spread across different feature types.

 ---